Valentin-Anfossi/42-Inception-Clean/USER_DOC.md

 # User Documentation

+### Installation script

+Most of the configuration can be automated with the init.sh script located in the /srcs/ folder of the repo.
+It's made to be ran on a new Ubuntu virtual machine and it will need SU so use it at your own risk.
+The repo needs to be located in the /home/USERNAME/Documents/Inception/ folder for it to work.
+Once launched just follow the instructions.

 ## 1. Services Overview

 This repository sets up an infrastructure made of **3 Docker containers**, each with a specific role: